adziameshchyk/TeachMeSkills_HW_Lesson_18/README.md

 	Create and run 3 threads

 ### Extra credit task:
 2. There is a service station.
-There can be a maximum of a certain number of cars in service per hundred.
+A service station can have a maximum of a certain number of cars in service.
 	Create a class that will run in a separate thread and will add cars for service at the service station.
 	Create a class that will run in a separate thread and will pick up fixed cars from the service station.
 	Let the maximum number of machines available for service be specified through the properties file.